Mass shooters exploited gun laws, loopholes before carnage

 5

-The suspects in the shootings at a Uvalde, Texas, elementary school and a Buffalo, New York, supermarket were both just 18, authorities say, when they bought the weapons used in the attacks — too young to legally purchase alcohol or cigarettes, but old enough to arm themselves with assault weapons.
+The suspects in the shootings at a Uvalde, Texas, elementary school and a Buffalo, New York, supermarket were both just 18, authorities say, when they bought the weapons used in the attacks.
+They were too young to legally purchase alcohol or cigarettes, but old enough to arm themselves with assault weapons.

-The Buffalo suspect was taken to a hospital last year for a mental health evaluation, but the incident didn't trigger New York's “red flag” law and he was still able to purchase a gun.
-The Texas suspect’s mother told ABC he gave her an “uneasy feeling" at times and could “be aggressive ...
-If he really got mad."
-But authorities say he had no known criminal or mental health history.
-The state has no such red flag law.
+They are just the latest suspected U.S. mass shooters whose ability to obtain guns has raised concerns.
+Some shooters got guns legally under current firearms laws, or because of background check lapses or law enforcement’s failure to heed warnings of concerning behavior.